 Gadolinium has been associated with nephrogenic systemic fibrosis (NSF) in patients with impaired renal function.
 In this syndrome, prolonged retention of gadolinium is thought to allow the gadolinium cation to dissociate from its synthetic organic chelator and deposit predominantly in the skin, although other organs may be affected as well.
 These patients are often severely debilitated by progressive skin thickening and tightening.
 Fibrosis of skeletal muscle, lungs, liver, testes, and myocardium have also been observed, often with fatal results.
 Because the ionic radius of gadolinium (3+) is similar to that of calcium (2+), it may also deposit in bone.

 Three hemodialysis treatments are required to substantially remove gadolinium from patents with impaired renal function; peritoneal dialysis is not effective.

-Elevated gadolinium (>0.5 mcg/specimen) observed in a 24-hour urine specimen collected >96 hours after administration of gadolinium-containing contrast media may indicate impaired ability to eliminate gadolinium or continued exposure, suggesting either reduced renal function or exposure to anthropogenic sources.
+Elevated gadolinium (>0.6 mcg/24 hour) observed in a 24-hour urine specimen collected more than 96 hours after administration of gadolinium-containing contrast media may indicate impaired ability to eliminate gadolinium or continued exposure, suggesting either reduced renal function or exposure to anthropogenic sources.
 Patients with reduced renal function who have been exposed to gadolinium may have an increased risk to develop nephrogenic systemic fibrosis (NSF).

-Elevated gadolinium in a specimen collected <96 hours after contrast media infusion does not indicate risk of NSF.
+Elevated gadolinium in a specimen collected less than 96 hours after contrast media infusion does not indicate risk of NSF.

-The normal value is <0.5 mcg/specimen; 95% of unexposed patients will have values <0.1 mcg/specimen.
+The normal value is less than 0.7 mcg/24 hour; 95% of unexposed patients will have values below 0.1 mcg/specimen.
 The lower limit of detection is 0.1 mcg/specimen.

-Urine gadolinium concentration will be elevated if the specimen is collected <96 hours after administration of gadolinium-containing contrast media.
+Urine gadolinium concentration will be elevated if the specimen is collected less than 96 hours after administration of gadolinium-containing contrast media.
 This elevation is due to residual gadolinium present from contrast media infusion.
-Elevated gadolinium in a specimen collected <96 hours after contrast media infusion does not indicate risk of nephrogenic systemic fibrosis (NSF).
+Elevated gadolinium in a specimen collected less than 96 hours after contrast media infusion does not indicate risk of nephrogenic systemic fibrosis (NSF).